arantespp/arantespp.com/posts/zettelkasten/decision-mental-models.md

 ## Notes

-- Decision mental models are models that is used to make a decision.
+- Decision mental models are models that are used to make a decision.

 - They help you make better decisions.